shoeffner/mthesis/src/future_work.md

 numerous different data formats for eye tracking data [@Schöning2016],
 \Gaze{}'s modular approach allows for easy implementation of various formats.

-Because the current implementation only allows for cameras located in the screen plane, a second interesting extension to \Gaze{} would be to make this more flexible.
+Because the current implementation only allows for cameras located on the screen plane, a second interesting extension to \Gaze{} would be to make this more flexible.
 This is no easy task as the conversions then need to account for four additional dimensions -- not only offsets in two directions but offsets